 Our hallway before just reminded me way too much of the Indiana Jones and the Temple of Doom.
 Remember that movie ’80s kids?
 When he sticks his hand in and pulls out the heart.
 Yeah, well that’s what I felt like this door looked like.
 It was just brownish red all over.
 In the past two years of owning this house, I have done a lot painting, and this room was definitely one of the most impressive before & afters!
-If you want all my tips & tricks, download my free E-Book below with all my favorite tools, and how to paint everything!

 - Wood Filler

 - (optional) use only if you need to repair holes in the trim from nails

 - you want to use a good primer, after making the mistake and using another one I ALWAYS use Zinsser Smart Prime–it is no to low VOC and covers the best

 - I always use Benjamin Moore Semi-Gloss Natura in Simply White

 - Paint Brush- use a 3″ angled trim brush